amplitude/amplitude-docs/content/collections/data/en/streaming-transformations.md

 {{partial:collapse name="How can I enable channel classifiers for my event stream?"}}
-Support for channel classifiers to be selected in the event streaming sync config is available on request.
-Email integrations@Amplitude.com with your Organization ID and App IDs if you're interested in understanding how to get access to this capability.
+Support for selecting channel classifiers in the event streaming sync config is available on request.
+Email integrations@Amplitude.com with your organization ID and app IDs for access.
 {{/partial:collapse}}